Knapweed (Common) Centaurea nigra

 Found throughout Britain.

-Knapweed is a wild flower of meadows and other grassland habitats.
-It can often be seen on road verges where wildlife is allowed to thrive.
+Knapweed is a wild flower of meadows and other grassland habitats from lawns to cliff-tops.
+It can often be seen on road verges where wildlife is allowed to thriv and also in hedges.

 Best time to see